nyberry/nyberrysite/bio.md

 I'm a doctor in Dorset, UK.

-Within the National Health Service, I specialise in Family Medicine and have Postgraduate qualifications in Sports and Exercise Medicine and in Medical Education, and work as a GP Trainer, mentoring Resident Doctors as they specialise in Family Medicine.
+I specialise in Family Medicine and have Postgraduate qualifications in Sports and Exercise Medicine and in Medical Education, and work as a GP Trainer, mentoring Resident Doctors as they specialise in Family Medicine.

-Outside of the National Health Service, I am interested in the application of AI technologies in primary care, and am studying for a masters degree in data science for healthcare at Exeter University.
+Outside of the National Health Service, I am interested in the application of AI technologies in primary care, and am studying for a masters degree in Data Science for Healthcare at Exeter University.

 I also specialise in international and cross-border healthcare, and am a Medical Examiner for the US Department of Veterans Affairs.

 General Medical Council Registration Number: 4428280.